 The Netherlands committed 450 Special Forces troops to the U.N.
 Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) in 2014.
 The country has also contributed helicopters and other military vehicles, as well as military personnel to train Malian police.
-By March 2017, all Dutch attack and transport helicopters had returned to the Netherlands, their roles in Mali replaced by German forces.
-Currently, 30 police officers are working within the U.N. mission to train Malian police forces and assist in strengthening the judicial and security systems.
-One additional Dutch soldier participates in the European Union Training Mission for Mali.
-The Dutch military will contribute to this mission until the end of 2018.
-(Sources: New York Times [200], Dutch Ministry of Defence [201], Dutch Ministry of Defence [202], Dutch Ministry of Defence [203])
+By March 2017, all

+Dutch attack and transport helicopters had returned to the Netherlands, their roles in Mali replaced by German forces.
+As of 2023, five Dutch military personnel are deployed in Mali as part of the EU training mission in Mali (EUTM Mali), where they train Malian armed forces.
+Although the Netherlands had previously praised France's 2013 intervention against Islamist militants in Mali, it is uncertain if the Dutch military will continue their deployment following France's military withdrawal from Mali in August 2022, and the Malian government's increasing hostility towards western troops.
+(Sources: New York Times, Dutch Ministry of Defence, Dutch Ministry of Defence, Minis

 The U.N.
 Security Council created MINUSMA in April 2013 to support the transitional authorities and stabilization of Mali as France sought to reduce its presence in the country (France had led a 2012 military intervention in Mali against Islamist groups).
 The Dutch see the mission as necessary to combat a growing security threat to the Netherlands and Europe from the region.
-Dutch forces are using human and electronic intelligence to gather information on Islamic militants.
-Intelligence has not previously been included in U.N. missions.
-(Sources: Reuters [186], United Nations [204], Foreign Policy [205])
+As of February 2023, Dutch support to MINUSMA includes 10 police and Royal Netherlands Marechaussee personnel, as well as two to three military staff officers.
+(Sources: United Nations, United Nations, Foreign Policy)